Kenshin9977/video-dl/README.md

 The program isn't signed yet, so your browser will probably warn you when downloading it.

-## Installation
+## Usage

-### Windows
-Simply run the installer.
-The program isn't signed yet, so you'll have a window popping up telling you the program isn't safe.
+Simply run the binary.
+The program isn't signed yet, so on Windows and MacOS you'll have a window popping up telling you the program isn't safe.

-### UNIX
-I plan to compile binaries for both OSX and Linux.
-In the meantime you can compile from the sources.
+Each option should be self explanatory.
+If it isn't, don't hesitate to create an issue so that I can fix that.

 ## Features